coderzawad/dotfiles/README.md

-# 🚀 My Developer Environment Dotfiles
+# 🚀 My Developer Environment Dotfiles (Outdated Script)

 A carefully curated collection of configurations for Neovim, tmux, and Kitty terminal to create a powerful and elegant development environment.